 Another reason: Social Mention is free of charge.

 Track calls itself the “broadest surveillance platform on social media”—a debatable argument.
-In trying to fulfill such a lofty pledge, it has many features to help you track your online brand.
+In trying to fulfil such a lofty pledge, it has many features to help you track your online brand.

 Reputology transforms these into tickets for customer service to ensure that you treat negative feedback effectively.